This post may contain affiliate links. Read my disclosure policy.

 Brown Sugar Glazed Ham with pineapples is the classic holiday main course.
 But this recipe has even more sweet and tangy flavors because it is baked in a mixture of hard apple cider and pineapple juice that are used to make that thick glaze.
-Festive and delicious, this is a must-make for your Christmas menu this year!
+Festive and delicious, this is a must-make for your Easter or Christmas menu this year!

 Apple Cider Glazed Ham with Pineapple